Mesocco: Churches

 The parish church of SS.
 Pietro e Paolo was first mentioned in 1219.
 In the 17th century it was renovated and in 1959 it was restored.

 The church of S. Rocco was built with an attached hospice, which since 1668 has been staffed by the Capuchin friars.
 The church grounds include a number of chapels, among then, the chapel of S. Giacomo which was first mentioned in 1419.

 During the Protestant Reformation, the church of S. Giuseppe in Andergia, was used for Protestant services.

 The church of S. Giovanni Nepomuceno in Cebbia, was destroyed in 1978 by a flood and had to be rebuilt.

 Other buildings

 The House a Marca was built in 1565 and later expanded.
-In addition to this old house, there are a number of patrician houses from the 19th century.
+In addition to this old house, there are a several of patrician houses from the 19th century.